davidbeard741/arcticfrenz-data/README.md

 ### **Step 4:** Make a Python List

-Open your development environment and create a create a code cell and a variable named `nft_addresses` for a Python list.
+Open your development environment and create a variable named `nft_addresses` for a Python list.
 Paste your hash list from [Step 2](https://github.com/davidbeard741/arcticfrenz-data/blob/main/README.md#step-2-acquire-the-collections-hash-list) into the Python list.

 ```PYTHON
 nft_addresses = [